Form 8-K

 Form 8-K is a very broad form used to notify investors in United States public companies of specified events that may be important to shareholders or the United States Securities and Exchange Commission.
 This is one of the most common types of forms filed with the SEC.
 After a significant event like bankruptcy or departure of a CEO, a public company generally must file a Current Report on Form 8-K within four business days to provide an update to previously filed quarterly reports on Form 10-Q and/or Annual Reports on Form 10-K. Form 8-K is required to be filed by public companies with the SEC pursuant to the Securities Exchange Act of 1934, as amended.

+Academic researchers make this report metadata available as structured datasets in the Harvard Dataverse.

 When Form 8-K is required

 Form 8-K is used to notify investors of a current event.
 These types of events include: